NirajPudasaini/M5-Stack-Atom-Assignment/README.md

 * After you press the button, LEDs strobe in red color at a predetermined interval of 100 milli seconds.
 * Similarly, after pressing button again, LEDs strobe at a predetermined interval of 100 milli seconds, but in white color.
 * Now, after the third press of button, the device constantly checks if there is a deacceleration to detect the braking event.
-If a braking event is determined, then the lights turn solid for an interval when the device is in braking event, then returns to strobe when the devices isn't in braking event
+If a braking event is detected then the lights turn solid for that interval then returns to strobe when the devices isn't in braking event.

-iii.
-Manual Front strobe (WHITE): LEDs strobe at a predetermined interval iv.
-Automatic Rear Mode Rear (RED): LEDs are solid during a braking event.
-Return to strobe when riding.
+Red light is used to mimic the Automatic Rear Mode of the vehicle.
-v.
-Automatic Front Mode Rear (White): LEDs are solid during a brak
+* Similar to the previous point, white light turns solid in the braking event, and returns to strobe at other conditions.
+White light is used to mimic the Automatic Front Mode of the vehicle.